From adjunct to wort, an easy to understand craft beer glossary that will have you educating the bartender.

 Craft Beer-Often the topic of passionate discussion, craft beer in general refers to beers brewed in traditional styles, by traditional standards and with traditional ingredients, no adjuncts (unless added for distinctiveness) or chemicals; usually produced in smaller batches and in smaller breweries

 Doppelbock-The beer that introduced me to the Craft Beer World.
 Also called double bock, a doppelbock is a richer, darker, maltier bock beer.
-Believe it or not, was first brewed by Paulaner Monks, an order founded by St. Francis of Paula.
+Believe it or not, it was first brewed by Paulaner Monks, an order founded by St. Francis of Paula.
 It was drank by the monks during times of fasting, when solid food was not permitted, serving as a form of "liquid bread" with it's high alcohol content and sweetness.
 Doesn't add up for me, but whatever works for the Monks.

 Dry Hopping-The part of the brewing process when you add the aroma hops.